 This is a type of baseboard heater that distributes heat through a centralized heating system.
-There is sealed water or oil in the unit that turns to hot air when heated by the heater.
-The heating with hydronic baseboard heater is faster than that of the electric baseboard heater.
+There are sealed water or oil in the unit that turns to hot air when heated by the heater.
+The heating with a hydronic baseboard heater is faster than that of the electric baseboard heater.
 The liquid inside the heater remains heated for a longer time even after being turned.

 FAQs on Best Baseboard Heaters

 Before going further, it is important to understand a hydronic baseboard heater is.

 A hydronic heater is also known as the water heater is a type of baseboard heater that uses a heating element that warms the water or oil inside the heater which in turn heats the air around you.
 It costs more than a convection heater.

 Baseboard heaters are normally installed close to the floor or below the window.
 Installing a heater is easy if you follow this guide.

 - Find a suitable location – Finding the right location to install the heater is the first task.

 - Find the breaker and do circuit wiring – Wiring a heater is just a matter of wiring the heater to a 20-amp circuit.
 All you have to do is to run a 12-2 metallic sheathed cable through the electrical service panel to the location where the breaker is located.
 This should be done by a technician